PX4/PX4-Autopilot/Tools/sdlog2/README.txt

 	python geo_tag_images.py --logfile=mylog.bin --input=images/ --output=tagged/

+geotagging.py: Use this script to geotag a set of images.
+It uses the CAM trigger data from the log file for image association.

+	python geotagging.py --logfile=mylog.bin --input=images/ --output=tagged/

 Python can be downloaded from http://python.org, but is available as default on Mac OS and Linux.